cognitedata/transformations-cli/githubaction.md

 ## Deploy step with OIDC credentials

-Alternatively when using OIDC, the action needs the client details instead of `api-key`:
+Alternatively when using OIDC, the Action needs the client details instead of `api-key`:
 ```yaml
 - name: Deploy transformations
   uses: cognitedata/transformations-cli@main